 These spurts of exercise during recess breaks or activity-based learning can improve a child’s cognitive performance.
 Still,

 Encouraging children to be active is essential for proper growth and development.
-However, it is important to recommend activities that are safe and appropriate for their abilities, as well as fun, so it is something they will want to do.
+However, it’s important to recommend activities that are safe and appropriate for their abilities.
+Exercise should to be fun, so it’s something they will want to do.

 - bike riding